chris-bc/wendigo/README.md

 <a id="getting-started"></a>
 ## Getting Started

 Wendigo is in its early stages of development.
-The Flipper Zero application provides an initial outline of its expected functionality, but is not yet able to display devices found during scanning.

-**The Flipper Zero application does not yet display scan results and device information**.
+It can currently scan for and display (in list view) Bluetooth Classic and Low Energy devices, but still has some way to go before it provides useful functionality.
+You can refer to the *roadmap* at the bottom of this page to understand which features are currently available and which are under development.

 Once the Flipper and ESP32 applications have a more complete base, binaries will be made available under *Releases*.
 Alternatively, especially if you want the latest features or to contribute to the development, you can compile the application yourself, as described below.